Dhanush12212/CodeScribe/README.md

 ## 6. Access the Application

-   - Open `http://localhost:5173` in your browser to start using CodeMesh.
+   - Open `http://localhost:5173` in your browser to start using CodeScribe.

 # Contributing